cs10/TA-Ops/introduction.md

 * Organizations:
     This is in a "CS10" organization.
 We use it as a central place where all staff members can find the projects they need and automatically have access to them.
 As staff come and go, the members list can be updated, but all the projects we use will have a consistent home.
 * Github Pages
     GH-Pages are a very simple way to host static websites.
-We try to build gh-psges compatible versions of the websites we have which are a very useful backup in the event of a school server outage.
+We try to build `gh-pages` compatible versions of the websites we have which are a very useful backup in the event of a school server outage.
 * Issue Tracking
     It's lightweight, and simple.
 Assign staff members tasks and use them to collaborate on anything.
 Unlike discussion over email, issues can be directly attached to and reference items in a repo which makes things a bit easier to follow.